adot8/obsidian-notes/Red Teaming/4. Persistence/Golden Ticket.md

+> [!NOTE] **OPSEC NOTICE**
+> In golden ticket, there is no corresponding TGT request for TGS/Service ticket requests as the TGT is forged.
+This can easily be caught by a SIEM or blue teamers

 A golden ticket is signed and encrypted by the hash of krbtgt account which makes it a valid TGT ticket.
 The krbtgt user hash could be used to impersonate any user with any privileges from even a non-domain machine.